 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These are the best crispy fried wings ever.
 And what a nice surprise—they're easy to make, too.
-Unlike most deep fried ribs that we've tried, these are not just about the coat but are full flavor all the way through.
-The Thai marinade is what does it—a special concoction of coriander and garlic that is whipped up in just minutes.
+Unlike most deep fried ribs that we've tried, these are not just about the coat, but are full flavor all the way through.
+The Thai marinade is what does it—a special concoction of fresh coriander (usually known as cilantro) and garlic that is whipped up in just minutes.
 And there's no messy beaten eggs or other liquids to dip into—just marinate, then roll in flour.
 So easy, so wonderful!
 No wonder ribs are such a popular street food in Thailand.

 Watch Now: Crispy Fried Pork Ribs With Thai Marinade